The Worst Witch: Series overview

 The books in the series all focus on Mildred Hubble, a young witch who attends Miss Cackle's Academy for Witches, a school of magic.
 Although well-intentioned, Mildred's clumsy personality leads the girl to disastrous situations, and she is thus considered the worst student in the school.
 The benevolent headmistress, Miss Cackle, is generally understanding, whereas Mildred's form teacher Miss Hardbroom thinks she just is not trying hard enough.
 Mildred's friends include Maud Spellbody, a rotund, sensible girl who is always trying to avoid confusion, and Enid Nightshade, a practical joker who is more likely than Mildred to get them all into trouble.
 The three girls have a strong rivalry with Ethel Hallow, a high-born, snobbish and vindictive classmate.

 Each book covers one term at the school.
 There are two terms each year: the Winter term, from September to January, and the Summer term, from March to July.
 In First Prize for the Worst Witch, the most recent book, Mildred is in the Summer term of her fourth year.

 Books

 The Worst Witch

-The Worst Witch was first published in 1974 by Allison & Busby, and proved to be an immediate success, selling out within two months.
+The Worst Witch (ISBN 978-0850311426) was first published in 1974 by Allison & Busby, and proved to be an immediate success, selling out within two months.